-A night of enforcement, action and reassurance for members of the public was carried out on Saturday night in Selby town centre, in a joint police and District Council operation.
+A night of enforcement, action and reassurance for members of the public was carried out on Friday 2 December in Selby town centre, in a joint police and district council operation.

 Enforcement officers also worked with local taxi drivers, speaking to drivers and visually inspecting vehicles in use.